Lectures

 - Problem Set 10 due.

 - Borenstein, M., Hedges, L. V., Higgins, J. P., & Rothstein, H. R. (2011).
-Introduction to meta-analysis.
+Introduction to Meta-analysis.
 John Wiley & Sons.
 A whole book dedicated to the topic.
 A bit technical but very good.

 - Harrer, M., Cuijpers, P., Furukawa, T., & Ebert, D. (2021).
 Doing Meta-Analysis with R: A Hands-On Guide.
 Chapman and Hall/CRC.